evatd/author-data-app/README.md

 Browserify
 Bootstrap

-Prioritised the ES6 version of this app.
+Prioritised the ES6 version of this app, with Webpack.

 # To get started:

-Install NodeJS
+- Install NodeJS
-Download this repo
+- Download this repo
-Open the command line of your choice and cd to the root directory of this repo on your machine npm install - Installs packages npm install -g gulp - Installs gulp globally.
-Why globlly? gulp - Builds the project and opens your browser.
+- Open the command line of your choice and cd to the root directory of this repo on your machine
+- npm install - Installs packages
+- npm install -g gulp - Installs gulp globally.
+- gulp - Builds the project and opens your browser.
 Check here if you have issues.
-Navigate to http://localhost:9005/ if your browser doesn't open automatically.
+- Navigate to http://localhost:9005/ if your browser doesn't open automatically.

 # Notes re state/props which make apps dynamic (simplified)